 General grading practices can be found on the Faculty Resource on Grading (FROG) site: depts.washington.edu/grading/practices/

 What are X and I grades?

 Many HCDE graduate students have a teaching or research assistantship.
 They must complete 10 credits per quarter to maintain full-time status and eligibility for assistantships.
-An X or I grade can cost a student his/her assistantship if it reflects unsatisfactory academic progress.
-X and I grades can also cost a student his/her financial aid or scholarships, most of which require students to complete a certain number of credits per quarter.
+An X or I grade can cost a student their assistantship if it reflects unsatisfactory academic progress.
+X and I grades can also cost a student their financial aid or scholarships, most of which require students to complete a certain number of credits per quarter.
 For these reasons, X and I grades should rarely be given.